 DFØ has been proactive in marketing and outreach activities, conducting training courses and workshops in areas such as administration, management and public procurement and utilising annual surveys to gather feedback.
-Examples of training courses and workshops include the organisation of an informational meeting about Cloud Service Marketplace, a network meeting on socioeconomic analysis and an experience seminar on how to succeed with management team development.

 What are Statsregnskapet.no's goals for the future?

 Looking ahead, Statsregnskapet.no aims to continue its development by incorporating accrual accounting data from all government agencies.
 This aligns with the Norwegian Ministry of Finance's decision to make accrual accounting mandatory by 2027.
 The challenge lies in efficiently managing the increased volume of data and exploring opportunities to collect and present additional information of public interest.